rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/notifiers/_index.md

 Notifiers are services that inform you of alert events.
 You can configure notifiers to send alert notifications to staff best suited to take corrective action.

-Notifiers are configured at the cluster level.
-This model ensures that only cluster owners need to configure notifiers, leaving project owners to simply configure alerts in the scope of their projects.
-You don't need to dispense privileges like SMTP server access or cloud account access.

 Rancher integrates with a variety of popular IT services, including:

 - **Slack**: Send alert notifications to your Slack channels.